codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's black and white and read all over?
-The newspaper.
+What do you call a pig that knows karate?
+A pork chop!

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+.at is the top-level domain for what country?
- 1. Python
+ 1. Australia
- 2. C#
+ 2. Angola
- 3. Pascal
+ 3. Austria
- 4. Assembly
+ 4. Argentina

 <details>
   <summary>Answer</summary>
-  Assembly
+  Austria
 </details>